smartlegionlab/smartrandom/README.md

-# smartrandom <sup>v0.2.0</sup>
+# smartrandom <sup>v0.2.1</sup>
 ---

 ## Random Data Generators:

+Random data generators.
 Allows you to generate random strings of a given length from letters, numbers and symbols, as well as randomize text.
 Helps generate passwords, service codes (for example, for sending via SMS), hashes and much more.
+Generates smart, recoverable passwords.

 ---